 Navigating a divorce is never easy, especially considering the often negative emotions surrounding the other spouse.
 But when it comes to child custody cases, it is not about the marital partners, but the child’s best interests.
-Divorce courts hold the partners to different standards when it comes to the welfare of the children, so any animosity that spouses have toward one another must keep children separate from the discord.
+In custody proceedings, courts impose stricter standards on parental behavior regarding the children’s welfare.
+Thus, any animosity between spouses should never involve or affect the children.

 Consequently, there are five things you should never do during a child custody case in New York.